Sydney Trains T set

-The T sets, also referred to as the Tangara trains, are a class of electric multiple units that currently operate on the Sydney Trains network.
-Built by A Goninan & Co, the sets entered service between 1988 and 1995, initially under the State Rail Authority and later CityRail.
+The T sets, also referred to as the Tangara trains, are a class of electric multiple units (EMU) that operate on the Sydney Trains network.
+Built by A Goninan & Co, the sets entered service between 1988 and 1995, initially under the State Rail Authority and later on CityRail.
 The T sets were built as "third-generation" trains for Sydney's rail fleet, coinciding with the final withdrawals of the "Red Rattler" sets from service in the late 1980s and early 1990s.
-The Tangaras were initially built as two classes; the long-distance G sets and the suburban T sets, before being merged after successive refurbishments.
+The Tangaras were initially built as two classes; the long-distance intercity G sets and the suburban T sets, before being merged after successive refurbishments.

 Design

 The Tangara is a double-deck four-car set, with the two outer cars being driving control trailers (carrying a D prefix) that are fitted with one pantograph each and the middle two cars being non-control motor cars (carrying an N prefix).
-All sets are equipped with chopper control.
+All sets are equipped with Mitsubishi Electric chopper control.

 Unlike most other Sydney Trains rolling stock, the seats on the suburban T sets are fixed, meaning that half the seats face backwards.
 Former G sets, however, do have reversible seats.

 History

 Initial delivery

+The SRA called for tenders in 1985 for the manufacture of the next generation of Sydney's double-deck suburban trains.
+Unusually, a second tender was called for the industrial design of the trains.
+Domestic train manufacturers were not permitted to submit bids for the industrial design, but they were expected to build to the winning industrial designer's entry.
+The eventual winning design came from English firm DCA Design Consultants.

-In July 1986, the Government of New South Wales awarded A Goninan & Co a contract for 450 carriages.
+In July 1986, the Government of New South Wales awarded A Goninan & Co the contract to manufacture 450 carriages for $530 million.
+While Goninan were the lead contractor, 10% of the work was initially awarded to Clyde Engineering and Commonwealth Engineering, who were to share the production of the bogies.
+A limited number of bogies were initially manufactured, Comeng manufacturing them at Mittagong and Clyde fitting them out at Bathurst, but the arrangement proved to be impractical and Goninan ended up building the entire trains.
 In 1993, it was decided that the last 80 carriages of the order would be built to a modified design to operate peak-hour services to Wyong, Port Kembla and Dapto.
 In 1996, five spare driving trailers were ordered.